letsfunky/testing-guide/GUIDE.md

   - and communication-based testing should be used only occasionally.

 ## 1.4.4.1 Output-based Testing
-- The output-based style of unit testing is also known as functional.
+- The output-based style of unit testing is also known as _functional_.
 - This name takes root in functional programming, a method of programming that emphasizes a preference for side-effect-free code.
 - TBD
   - https://github.com/gunjasal/book-unit-testing/blob/main/unit-testing.md#611-defining-the-output-based-style